Coiled Tubing Market Size Worth $4.72 Billion By 2027 | CAGR: 4.8%: Grand View Research, Inc.

 The top three players in the global coiled tubing market include Halliburton, Baker Hughes Company, and Schlumberger Limited.
 These companies gain competitive edge in oilfield service market as the oil and gas exploration and production companies are aiming to minimize cost of production through innovative technologies like coiled tubing.

-Grand View Research has segmented the global coiled tubing market based on service, operation, application, and region:
+Grand View Research has segmented the global coiled tubing market on the basis of service, operation, application, and region:

 - Coiled Tubing Services Outlook (Volume, Units; Revenue, USD Million, 2016 - 2027)